Alfonso Rivas Preview, Player Props: Pirates vs. Twins

 Alfonso Rivas At The Plate

-- Rivas is batting .196 with three doubles, a triple, two home runs and six walks.
+- Rivas is hitting .185 with three doubles, a triple, two home runs and six walks.

-- In seven of 18 games this year (38.9%), Rivas has reached base safely via hit, and that includes multiple hits twice.
+- Rivas has gotten a hit in seven of 19 games this year (36.8%), with multiple hits twice.

-- In 18 games played this year, he has gone deep in two of them.
+- He has gone deep in two of 19 games played this year, and in 3.1% of his plate appearances.

 - In four games this year, Rivas has picked up an RBI, with more than one RBI once.

-- He has scored in five of 18 games so far this year.
+- He has scored in five games this year (26.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.